turbot/flowpipe-mod-aws-cis/README.md

 # AWS CIS Mod for Flowpipe

-Pipelines to detect and remediate CIS misconfigurations in AWS resources.
+Pipelines to detect and remediate AWS resources non-compliant with CIS benchmarks.

 ## Documentation